 Grawe, Nathan.
 2018.
 Demographics and the Demand for Higher Education.
 Baltimore: Johns Hopkins University Press.

 Strategic National Arts Alumni Project (SNAAP).
 Accessed October 17, 2020. https://snaap.indiana.edu/.

 U.S. Bureau of Labor Statistics.
 2020.
 “Occupational Outlook Handbook.”
 Accessed October 17, 2020. https://www.bls.gov/ooh/education-training-and-library/postsecondary-teachers.htm.

-Gerald Klickstein is the founder of the Music Entrepreneurship and Career Center at the Peabody Conservatory in 2012, which he led until 2016.
+Gerald Klickstein founded the Music Entrepreneurship and Career Center at the Peabody Conservatory in 2012, which he led until 2016.
 From 1992-2012, he taught at the UNC School of the Arts after serving on the music faculties of UT-San Antonio and Michigan State University.
-His service to CMS includes multiple terms on the Academic Careers and Careers Outside the Academy committees.
-Currently an independent scholar and consultant, he is the author of The Musician's Way (OUP, 2009).
-MusiciansWay.com
+Currently an independent consultant and scholar, he is the author of The Musician's Way (Oxford, 2009).